MasterKale/SimpleWebAuthn-homepage/docs/advanced/passkeys.md

 No changes are required.

-...Unless you are interested in leveraging a new capability coming to WebAuthn in almost all modern browsers that's known as "Conditional UI".
+...Unless you are interested in leveraging browser autofill for passkey authentication, a.k.a.
+"Conditional UI".
 Conditional UI gives the browser a chance to find and suggest to the user credentials that they can select to then present to you for authentication, all via the browser's native autofill API.

-If this interests you, then please see the [Conditional UI section of the docs for `startAuthentication()`](packages/browser.mdx#browser-autofill-aka-conditional-ui) as there is a bit of setup required to get it all working.
+If this interests you, then please see the [Browser Autofill section of the docs for `startAuthentication()`](packages/browser.mdx#browser-autofill-conditional-ui) as there is a bit of setup required to get it all working.